-We may not be successful in our efforts to develop our product candidates that are at an early stage of development, including RDX8940 or expand our pipeline of product candidates.
+We may not be successful in our efforts to develop our product candidates that are at an early stage of development, including RDX8940 or expand our pipeline of product candidates, as a result of numerous factors, which may include the inability to access capital necessary to fund such efforts on acceptable terms.

-A key element of our strategy is to expand our pipeline of product candidates utilizing our proprietary drug discovery and design platform and to advance such product candidates through clinical development.
+A key element of our strategy has been focused on the expansion of our pipeline of product candidates utilizing our proprietary drug discovery and design platform and to advance such product candidates through clinical development.
 In December 2016, we filed an IND to commence clinical development of RDX8940 in the United States.
-This product candidate, and those product candidates that are in the discovery and lead identification stages of preclinical development will require substantial preclinical and clinical development, testing and regulatory approval prior to commercialization.
-Of the large number of drugs in development, only a small percentage of such drugs successfully complete the FDA regulatory approval process and are commercialized.
+This product candidate, and those product candidates that are in the discovery and lead identification stages of preclinical development will require substantial preclinical and clinical development, testing and regulatory approval prior to commercialization, and we may not be able to access the capital necessary to fund such efforts on acceptable terms.
+In addition, of the large number of drugs in development, only a small percentage of such drugs successfully complete the FDA regulatory approval process and are commercialized.
 Accordingly, even if we are able to continue to fund our research programs, there can be no assurance that any product candidates will reach the clinic or be successfully developed or commercialized.

 Research programs to identify product candidates require substantial technical, financial and human resources, whether or not any product candidates are ultimately identified.
 Although our research and development efforts to date have resulted in several development programs, we may not be able to develop product candidates that are safe, effective and well-tolerated.
-Our research programs may initially show promise in identifying potential product candidates, and we may select candidates for development, yet we may fail to yield product candidates for clinical development or commercialization for many reasons, including the following:
+Our research programs may initially show promise in identifying potential product candidates, and we may select candidates for development, yet we may fail to advance product candidates to clinical development for many reasons, including the following:

-- the research methodology used and our drug discovery and design platform may not be successful in identifying potential product candidates; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - · product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - the market for a product candidate may change during our program so that the continued development of that product candidate is no longer reasonable; - a product candidate may on further study be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective, well- tolerated or otherwise does not meet applicable regulatory or commercial criteria; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe, effective and well-tolerated by patients, the medical community or third-party payors, if applicable.
+- we may be unable to access sufficient capital on acceptable terms to fund the development of all of our assets and as a result we may be forced to delay or terminate the development of certain product candidates; - the research methodology used and our drug discovery and design platform may not be successful in identifying potential product candidates; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - the market for a product candidate may change during our program so that the continued development of that product candidate is no longer reasonable; - a product candidate may on further study be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective, well- tolerated or otherwise does not meet applicable regulatory or commercial criteria; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe, effective and well-tolerated by patients, the medical community or third-party payors, if applicable.

-Even if we are successful in continuing to expand our pipeline, through our own research and development efforts or by pursuing in-licensing or acquisition of product candidates, the potential product candidates for which we identify or acquire rights may not be suitable for clinical development, including as a result of being shown to have harmful side effects or other characteristics that indicate that they are unlikely to receive marketing approval and achieve market acceptance.
+Even if we are successful in continuing to expand our pipeline, through our own research and development efforts, the potential product candidates for which we identify or acquire rights may not be suitable for clinical development, including as a result of being shown to have harmful side effects or other characteristics that indicate that they are unlikely to receive marketing approval and achieve market acceptance.
 If we do not successfully develop and commercialize a product pipeline, we may not be able to generate revenue from product sales in future periods or ever achieve profitability.